 How much do Dashers make?

-DoorDash pay varies by market, time, day, and the type of order.
-The pay model is base pay + 100% of tips + any active promotions like Peak Pay.
-For DoorDash’s official guidance, see their Dasher Pay article.
-For the full pay-structure breakdown, see our How DoorDash Driver Pay Works (2026).
+Dasher pay varies by market, day, time, and the orders you accept.
+For DoorDash's official guidance on how pay is calculated, see DoorDash's Dasher Pay article.
+For our breakdown of the pay components, see How DoorDash Driver Pay Works (2026).

 What is the DoorDash Red Card?

 A prepaid debit card mailed to Dashers in markets that need it.
-It’s used to pay for restaurant orders that aren’t on DoorDash’s tablet system.
-Most orders don’t require the Red Card, but you’ll want it activated.
+It's used to pay for restaurant orders that aren't on DoorDash's tablet system.
+Most orders don't require the Red Card, but you'll want it activated if your market uses one.

 How do I get paid?